-- Receive and provide input on the Fiscal Year 2019/20 Fourth Quarter Financial Report and Measure Z Update; and - 2.
-Formulate a recommendation to the City Council as to the use of the projected \$15.6 million surplus General Fund reserves.
+- Receive and provide input on the Fiscal Year 2019/20 Fourth Quarter Financial Report and Measure Z update; - 2.
+Approve a carryover of unexpended funds of approximately \$1.3 million in the General Fund and \$32.9 million in other City funds into fiscal year 2020/21; and - 3.
+Provide direction to staff on the use of approximately \$15.6 million of surplus reserves in the General Fund.